renliangfeng/iiq-chart/README.md

 For details about how to create directories in docker image for LCM full text index files and file upload, please refer to [https://github.com/renliangfeng/iiq-container](url).

+## Environment Variables
+To configure the server time zone or Tomcat JVM Heap size settings, you should modify the file **values.yaml** or **env/sandbox/values.yaml** to update the following field values (one for UI server and other for Task server if you have both deployed to the cluster)
+- servers.ui.env
+- servers.task.env

 ## Install Helm Chart
 Run the following command to deploy the IdentityIQ to Kubernetes cluster.